dogweather/forkful/content/en/dart/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging in Dart refers to the process of recording various levels of information during the execution of a program.
-Programmers do it to monitor the software's behavior, debug issues, and analyze performance, making it easier to maintain and improve the application over time.

 ## How to:
 Dart includes a simple logging mechanism through the `dart:developer` library.
 For more sophisticated logging needs, programmers often turn to third-party libraries like `logger` and `log4dart`.

 ### Using `dart:developer`